jaewilson07/HelpdeskMafia_v3_DomoSlackbot/README.md

-<<<<<<< HEAD
 # Bolt for Python Template App

 This is a generic Bolt for Python template app used to build out Slack apps.

 Before getting started, make sure you have a development workspace where you have permissions to install apps.
 If you don’t have one setup, go ahead and [create one](https://slack.com/create).

 ## Installation

 #### Create a Slack App

 1. Open [https://api.slack.com/apps/new](https://api.slack.com/apps/new) and choose "From an app manifest"
 2. Choose the workspace you want to install the application to
-3. Copy the contents of [manifest.json](./manifest.json) into the text box that says `*Paste your manifest code here*` (within the JSON tab) and click *Next*
+3. Copy the contents of [manifest.json](./manifest.json) into the text box that says `*Paste your manifest code here*` (within the JSON tab) and click _Next_
-4. Review the configuration and click *Create*
+4. Review the configuration and click _Create_
-5. Click *Install to Workspace* and *Allow* on the screen that follows.
+5. Click _Install to Workspace_ and _Allow_ on the screen that follows.
 You'll then be redirected to the App Configuration dashboard.

 #### Environment Variables

 Before you can run the app, you'll need to store some environment variables.

 1. Open your apps configuration page from this list, click **OAuth & Permissions** in the left hand menu, then copy the Bot User OAuth Token.
 You will store this in your environment as `SLACK_BOT_TOKEN`.
-2. Click ***Basic Information** from the left hand menu and follow the steps in the App-Level Tokens section to create an app-level token with the `connections:write` scope.
+2. Click **\*Basic Information** from the left hand menu and follow the steps in the App-Level Tokens section to create an app-level token with the `connections:write` scope.
 Copy this token.
 You will store this in your environment as `SLACK_APP_TOKEN`.

 ```zsh
 # Replace with your app token and bot token